 Bleach out in the sun!"

-Back, steed of the prairies!
+Back, steed of

 Sweet song-bird, fly back!

-Wheel hither, bald vulture!
+Wheel hither, bald

 Gray wolf, call thy pack!